oras-project/oras/docs/proposals/error-handling-guideline.md

 Please specify 2 arguments as source and destination respectively.
 Run "oras copy -h" for more options and examples
 ```

-#### Example 2: when reference does not match with the expected format
+#### Example 2: When reference does not match with the expected format

 Current behavior and output: